Matrix Analysis of Tracer Transport: Fundamentals

 \section{Fundamentals}

-A trajectory is the motion in time of an infinitesimal packet of fluid as it is carried along by the flow:

-where $\vec x$ is position, $t$ is time and $\vec v$ is the flow field.
+A trajectory is the motion in time of an infinitesimal packet of fluid as it is carried along by the flow: \begin{eqnl} \frac{\mathrm d \vec x}{\mathrm d t}=\vec v(\vec x,~t) \end{eqnl} where $\vec x$ is position, $t$ is time and $\vec v$ is the flow or velocity.
 If we integrate this in time, starting at $t_0$ and ending at $t=t_0+\Delta t$, we get a vector function, call it, $\Phi$:

-where $x_0=x(t_0)$ is the Lagrangian or starting coordinate.
+where $x_0=x(t_0)$ is the initial position or Lagrangian coordinate.
 Unlike in \citet{Ottino1989}, we specify the starting time explicitly instead of assuming that $t_0=0$.
 This convention will become useful later on, e.g., when chaining functions:

 A flow tracer is a scalar field that follows the flow, typically a dissolved trace substance, but could also comprise a suspension or in fact any property of the fluid such as temperature or the velocity field itself.